syz247179876/git-hooks/README.md

 # git-hooks
-git hooks with Python and shell
+git hooks with Python and Shell